Infineon/mtb-example-wifi-mqtt-client/README.md

 6. Click **Create** to complete the application creation process.

-For more details, see the [Eclipse IDE for ModusToolbox&trade; user guide](https://www.infineon.com/MTBEclipseIDEUserGuide) (locally available at *{ModusToolbox&trade; software install directory}/docs_{version}/mt_ide_user_guide.pdf*).
+For more details, see the [Eclipse IDE for ModusToolbox&trade; software user guide](https://www.infineon.com/MTBEclipseIDEUserGuide) (locally available at *{ModusToolbox&trade; software install directory}/docs_{version}/mt_ide_user_guide.pdf*).

 </details>

 <details><summary><b>In command-line interface (CLI)</b></summary>

-ModusToolbox&trade; software provides the Project Creator as both a GUI tool and a command line tool, "project-creator-cli".
+ModusToolbox&trade; software provides the Project Creator as both a GUI tool and the command line tool, "project-creator-cli".
 The CLI tool can be used to create applications from a CLI terminal or from within batch files or shell scripts.
 This tool is available in the *{ModusToolbox&trade; software install directory}/tools_{version}/project-creator/* directory.

 Use a CLI terminal to invoke the "project-creator-cli" tool.
 On Windows, use the command line "modus-shell" program provided in the ModusToolbox&trade; software installation instead of a standard Windows command-line application.
 This shell provides access to all ModusToolbox&trade; software tools.
 You can access it by typing `modus-shell` in the search box in the Windows menu.
 In Linux and macOS, you can use any terminal application.